How to get around Valencia

 Most of Valencia's monuments and important buildings are in the historic quarter, meaning that you can get about on foot if you wish.
 Another way to get to anywhere in the city is using the public transport system, which will take you to all the places of interest, such as the IVAM (Institute of Modern Art), the City of Arts and Sciences and the beach.

-However, many people prefer the convenience of taxis when travelling by night.
+The metro system runs from 5:30 am to midnight, and station entrances are marked with the letter 'M'.
+Line 4 covers the main streets of the centre, the port and the popular beach of La Malvarrosa.
+You can also use the city bus system.
+These run from 4.30 am to 10.30 pm (approx. – timetables vary according to the route).
+In summer there are extra services to the beach.
+To get around by night there are night buses which depart from the Town Hall square.
+They are identified by an “N” before the number, and run every night from 22:30 pm to 2 am (Fridays and the night before public holidays, until 4:00 am).
+Nevertheless, many people prefer the comfort of taxis when travelling at night.
 They run all day, and are white with the city shield and their license number on the side.
 You can hail them in the street when the green light is on.
 Otherwise there are taxi ranks, or you can order them by phone using the radio taxi service.
 Rates are visible inside the cars, with the total price displayed on a meter, and include charges for flag-down, kilometres travelled and other special extras such as night service, public holidays, and train or airport services.

 다른 이동 방법

-Valencia Metropolitan Transport Authority (www.emtvalencia.com)
+For more information: Valencia Metropolitan Transport Authority (www.emtvalencia.com)